Yneth/letlocals/README.md

 ## Usage

-Tired of writing, the following?
+Tired of writing the following?

 ```clojure
 (let [a (mk-a-thing)